boiler-dev/boiler/README.md

 - Develop generators
   - Create a new generator (`boiler new`)
   - Commit and push code (`boiler commit`)
-    — Status of generator repos (`boiler status`)
+  - Status of generator repos (`boiler status`)
-  - Absorb changes from project (`boiler absorb`)
 - Generate boilerplate (`boiler generate`)
   - Prompt for user input
   - Store user input (`.boiler.json`)
   - Create and update files
-  - Ensure npm dependencies
+  - Install npm dependencies

 ## Install and generate

 1. `cd` to your project
 2. `boiler generate [git repo]`

-Within your project, a gitignored `boiler/` directory holds cloned generator repos that you may modify and regenerate from.
+The `generate` command automatically installs new generators.

+Generator repos are cloned to the `boiler` directory within your project.
+The `boiler` directory is like `node_modules` for your generators.

 > ℹ️ For more example generator repos, take a look at [the boiler-dev GitHub org](https://github.com/boiler-dev).